Subset Selection and Diagnostics

 \[ 1 - P(\chi^2_1 > 2) = 0.1573 \]

-This means that the AIC selection method for stepwise selection is mathematically the same as a p-value stepwise selection technique with a significance level (\(\alpha\) level) of 0.1573.
+This means that the AIC selection method for stepwise selection is mathematically the same as a p-value stepwise selection technique with a significance level (\(\alpha\) level) of 0.1573 for continuous variables or binary categorical variables.
+More than two categories in a categorical variable would be greater than 1 degree of freedom in the calculation above.

 The same math can be applied to the BIC selection technique as well.
 The BIC calculation is the following: